 Prepare a list of interview questions that are tailored to your project and the specific skills and experience you are looking for in a web developer.
 Ask open-ended questions that allow the candidate to demonstrate their problem-solving abilities and critical thinking skills.
-Also, ask behavioural questions that help you understand how the candidate has handled past challenges and situations.
+Also, ask behavioral questions that help you understand how the candidate has handled past challenges and situations.

 Conduct In-Person or Video Interviews

 Conduct in-person or video interviews with potential candidates.
-This will give you a chance to observe their communication skills, body language, and overall demeanour.
+This will give you a chance to observe their communication skills, body language, and overall demeanor.
 Use the interview to assess their technical skills, personality, work style, and cultural fit with your team.

 Evaluate Cultural Fit